isaacholt100/bnum/README.md

 // let c = p(U48p::MAX); // this would result in panic due to overflow
 ```

-For more information on the `Integer` type and the `n!` macro, see the crate level documentation.
+For more information on the `Integer` type and the `n!` and `nt!` macros, see the crate level documentation.

 ## Key features